This, the third week of March is National Introverts Week.

 The book that started the Quiet Revolution

 At least one-third of the people we know are introverts.
-They are the ones who prefer listening to speaking; who innovate and create but dislike self-promotion; who favor working on their own over working in teams.
+They are the ones who prefer listening to speaking.
+Who innovate and create but dislike self-promotion.
+And favor working on their own over working in teams.

 It is to introverts—Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak—that we owe many of the great contributions to society.

 In Quiet, Susan Cain argues that we dramatically undervalue introverts and shows how much we lose in doing so.

 She charts the rise of the Extrovert Ideal throughout the twentieth century and explores how deeply it has come to permeate our culture.